 - Low-fat milk, buttermilk, soy milk, etc. (limited to 2 cups 473 ml daily)

-Although there are no limits to the amount of the proteins to be consumed, it is important to note that they are to be consumed in small proportions.
+Although there are no limits to the number of proteins to be consumed, it is important to note that they are to be consumed in small proportions.

 The following vegetables are not allowed in your phase 1 diet: carrots, beets, turnips, corn, peas, yams, white potatoes, and winter squash.